adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-deleting-data-en_US.md

 ### Creating the delete event

 To be able to test this code we need to create our `handle_event/3`.
-In your LiveView.
-Below the `mount/3` function add this callback:
+In your LiveView, below the `mount/3` function, add this callback:

 ```elixir
 @impl true